Hello,

 In 2015, Andy and Hanna had the opportunity to purchase an old farmhouse in Guilford with an adjoining five-acre field and jumped at the chance to push their vision in different ways.
 Since then, Andy has planted hundreds of perennials that will ultimately mature into a food forest on the northern side of the field.

-Andy can often be found doing various infrastructure improvements on the farm, broadforking the no-till vegetable beds, and looking to nature for insights and guidance in a busy world.
+Andy can often be found doing various infrastructure improvements on the farm, broadforking the no-till garden beds, and looking to nature for insights and guidance in a busy world.
 He enjoys spending time with his family, playing and listening to music, reading, and constantly questioning.
 He aims to be a productive citizen of Earth and feels grateful to be here.